animeshon/docs/docs/oauth2/introduction.md

 ---
 id: introduction
-title: Introduction to OAuth 2.0
+title: Introduction
 ---

 :::note

-This product is currently available in [Pre-Alpha Preview](developers/release-lifecycles) and is not accessible by the general public.
+This product is currently available in [Pre-Alpha Version](developers/release-lifecycles) and is therefore not accessible by the general public.
 If you wish to obtain **early-access** to this product please apply for the [Early Adopters Program](developers/early-adopters-program).

 :::